top of page

 Nucleobase-specificity-project_edited.jp

 Promoting vitamin literacy among the general public is hindered by the lack of effective communication regarding their biosynthesis and reliable methods for assessing the concentrations of these essential micronutrients in our daily diets.
 While the significance of vitamins is widely recognized, accessible and reliable quantitative information is still lacking.
-This project, funded by the Higher Education Financing Agency (HEFA), aims to provide standardized and easy-to-conduct
+This project, funded by the Higher Education Financing Agency (HEFA), aims to provide a set of standardized and easy-to-conduct

 Sulfurtransferase project website diagram_RC_ABH_06-10-2024.png

-The key metabolites responsible for such functions, are reactive oxidised sulfur-bound sulfur species like oxidised Thioredoxin, GSH, Cys and gas transmitter H2S.
-Recent reports provide evidence that establishes a direct link between such reactive sulfur metabolites with antibiotic resistance and oxidative stress relief in pathogenic bacteria.Sulfurtransferases are a group of enzymes responsible for producing these reactive sulfur metabolites from their less reactive reduced forms.
-3-mercapto pyruvate sulfurtransferase (3-MST) and Thiosulfate sulfurtransferase (TST) are the two major sulfurtransferases involved in the biogenesis of many reactive sulfur metabolites.We are investigating the structure sequence relationship between different homologues of3-MST and their differences with the TSTs, majorly focusing on understanding the molecular basisfor substrate specificity (3-MP and TS); the role of the inactive domain of 3-MSTs along with theircombined physiological effects in bacteria under oxidative and antibiotic stress conditions in bothaerobic and anaerobic set up.
+Recent reports provide evidence that establishes a direct link between such reactive sulfur metabolites with antibiotic resistance and oxidative stress relief in pathogenic bacteria.
+Sulfurtransferases are a group of enzymes responsible for producing these reactive sulfur metabolites from their less reactive reduced forms.
+3-mercapto pyruvate sulfurtransferase (3-MST) and Thiosulfate sulfurtransferase (TST) are the two major sulfurtransferases involved in the biogenesis of many reactive sulfur metabolites.
+We have investigated methods to alter the amount of H2S and persulfides in cells by exploiting 3-MSTWe are currently investigating the structure sequence relationship between different homologs of 3-MST and their differences with the TSTs, majorly focusing on understanding the molecular basis for substrate specificity, the role of the inactive domain in 3-MST, and their combined physiological effects in bacteria under oxidative and antibiotic stress conditions in both aerobic and anaerobic conditions.

 Contact us for more information on what’s going on in the lab.